datascience-mobi/04-kmeans/README.md

 Implement the following algorithms in python using the numpy library:
  - implement k-means:
-    - compare your implementation with the sklearn implementation wrt quality and speed
+    - compare your implementation with the sklearn implementation with respect to quality and speed
  - implement mini-batch k-means:
-      - compare your implementation with the sklearn implementation wrt quality and speed
+      - compare your implementation with the sklearn implementation with respect to quality and speed
  - implement k-means++ initialization:
  - Compare the runtime and quality of your k-means implementation  and your mini batch k-means implementation for different datasets.
 You can use code from sklearn to generate datasets of arbitrary size and difficulty (https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html#sphx-glr-auto-examples-cluster-plot-cluster-comparison-py).
  You should generate multiple plots to visualize the comparison (eg. you can plot the runtinme / cluster quality for different dataset sizes / number of clusters)

 - Cluster the `3K PBMCs from a Healthy Donor` Dataset  from 10x Genomics

-On a unix systen you can download the dataset as follows:
+On a unix system, you can download the dataset as follows:

 ```bash
 mkdir data